Your child at 3 Years

 Language & Communication

-• Says first name, age, and sex
+• Says first name, when asked

-• Talks well enough for strangers to understand most of the time
+• Talks well enough for others to understand, most of the time

 Cognitive